Tellez, Brewers beat Darvish, Padres 2-1 to take 2 of 3 | News Channel 3-12

 HIGHLIGHT REEL

-Brewers second baseman Kolten Wong made a brilliant play on Machado’s grounder in the seventh.
+Wong, the second baseman, made a brilliant play on Machado’s grounder in the seventh.
 He dove to his right to snag the ball and in the same motion flipped it with his glove back to Urias, the shortstop, to force Cronenworth.

+“Luckily I was able to lay out, catch it and I had it in the right part of of my glove where I felt like I controlled the flip and I made a pretty decent flip,” said Wong, a Gold Glove Award winner with St. Louis in 2019 and 2020.

+Said Urías: “Honestly, I think that saves the game.
+Maybe we would have had men on third and first and it wouldn’t be the same situation.
+Obviously it was pretty cool.
+It was sick.”

 UP NEXT